johnongit/Runstr/README.md

 The ultimate goal is to create a seamless running experience where users can:

-- Connect with running teams on nostr
+- Join a nostr based running club
 - Stream Wavlake playlists during runs
-- Participate in virtual training sessions
-- Compete in virtual 5k events
+- Participate in racing events
-- Earn rewards and experience points
+- Earn rewards
 - Share achievements easily
-- Purchase NRC merchandise
+- Purchase running gear
-- Interact with the running community
+- Interact with the nostr running community

 ## License